kacperzuk-neti/sla-allocator-contracts/README.md

 The main function it will implement is `transfer`, which copies the interface of DataCap and expects a transfer of DC to Verifreg with Verifreg-compatible operator data.
 See [FIDL Client Smart Contract](https://github.com/fidlabs/contract-metaallocator/blob/main/src/Client.sol#L71) for reference.
 It will transfer the DataCap and create allocations under following conditions:
 1. **Client Smart Contract** has enough DataCap
 2. **Client** has enough allowance left to spend with given **SP**
-3. **SP** has correct configuration of beneficiary (address from registry, unlimited quota, adequate expiration) It will also track how much given **Client** spent with given **SP** so that **Beneficiary** can reference it when calculating weights for payout.
+3. **SP** has correct configuration of beneficiary (address from registry, unlimited quota, expiration set to at least longest deal + 180 days)
+It will also track how much given **Client** spent with given **SP** so that **Beneficiary** can reference it when calculating weights for payout.

 There will be following roles in this contract: